 One more majorly impactful form of promotion is through powerful people.
 Contact local influencers and ask them if they would kindly share the contest.
-If five people with 2000 followers each post it to their story, thats thousands of eyes on it already.
+If five people with 2000 followers each post it to their story, that’s thousands of eyes on it already.
 If this happens, many of their followers with share and you will create a large buzz around your contest faster than you’d think.
 And remember, every viewer is a potential customer.

 Step #4: Selecting the Winner

-Depending on the contest type, there’s a couple ways this can be done.
+Depending on the contest type, there’s a couple of ways this can be done.
 Unfortunately, for the story contest, Instagram provides no way to automate the process.
 The easiest method is to go to your messages and write the entrant’s name into an excel file, with each name corresponding with one singular row, then use a random number generator to pick the winning row.
 This phase should be recorded for legitimacy reasons.
 Entrants will want to see the winner being drawn so they know it was fair.

-However, if you’re doing a Instagram comment contest, you’re in luck.
-There are various sites that allow users to choose specific iterations of comments to narrow them down to the rule abiding entries.
+However, if you’re doing an Instagram comment contest, you’re in luck.
+There are various sites that allow users to choose specific iterations of comments to narrow them down to the rule-abiding entries.
 Click here for a free site that allows the host to specify variables that match the contest needs.
 Among the tools offered are the ability to allow entries under comment replies, allow duplicate commenters or not, enable the option to include specific text and enter text, if you want to filter comments based on a specific answer or #hashtag, and various others tools you may need.

-We will not cover how to select a winner for every contest type, however most variants feature similar techniques and are fairly straightforward.
+We will not cover how to select a winner for every contest type, however, most variants feature similar techniques and are fairly straightforward.

 Once the winner is selected, contact them and ensure they are happy to receive the prize.
-If so, ask if you can get a picture of them with the prize so you can share to your socials.
+If so, ask if you can get a picture of them with the prize so you can share it with your socials.
 Real people enjoy seeing real people win things.
 This will give them hope that they could win next time and encourage them to stay following for future contests and information.

 Join Marketing MastermindsWant to connect with other like-minded folks who work in and around the marketing world?
 Our Facebook Group is the perfect place to ask your question, hear the latest news, and get inspired.
 Join Newfound Marketing Masterminds